Bible listening — how technology can deepen your knowledge of God’s Word

 Continuing through centuries of church history, people did not have personal Bibles but heard it read through the liturgy of the church as they gathered week in and week out.

-Reading is wonderful, but this year, try something new
+Reading is wonderful, but this year, try Bible listening

 My primary spiritual discipline is to read through the Bible every year, in chronological order.
 This year as I prepare to teach the Scripture, I’m encouraging the people in my church to LISTEN to the Bible.
 If you haven’t gone through the Bible in this way, I strongly encourage you to try it.
 You’ll literally hear new things and understand it in a way you haven’t before.